fizt656/FutureZone/README.md

 ### Text-to-Speech (TTS) Feature

-The TTS feature is now enabled by default, providing a more immersive and accessible experience.
+The TTS feature is enabled by default, providing a more immersive and accessible experience.
 It uses character-specific voice settings defined in `characters.py`.
 The bot's responses are automatically converted to speech using the ElevenLabs API.

 ## Insight Packages (NOT live yet, in development)

-While interacting with students, the bot generates insight packages for various stakeholders:
+While interacting with students, the bot will [eventually be able to -- growth mindset, right?] generates insight packages for various stakeholders:

 1. TPZ Educators: Receive summaries of student interactions, progress, and potential areas for support.
 2. R&E (Research and Evaluation): Gain data on student engagement, common themes, and program effectiveness.
 3. Student Support: Receive alerts on students who may need additional assistance or resources.
 4. Communications: Gather stories and highlights that can be used for program promotion and reporting (future feature).

-Note: In this prototype stage, the insight package generation is simulated and not fully implemented.
+Note: In this prototype stage, the insight package generation is  NOT  implemented...
+YET.

 ## Future Plans